A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

-List the criteria used in assessments.
+List the criteria used in staff performance assessments.

 Resources for indicator 2.B.1.2